AgnitumuS/ubjs/packages/adminui-vue/utils/Form/validation.md

 ## Caption for custom attributes

-There is a way to define captions for attributes used in form validation.
-The `attributeCaptions` section can be used for it.
+When there are validation errors on a form, and the form cannot be saved, an error message is shown, where invalid attributes are specified, so that user knows which values to fix.

+In most of cases, form validates entity attributes, so entity attribute captions are good to point which attributes are with invalid values.

+But when a custom value validated, which is not an attribute of the form entity, the `attributeCaptions` section should be used.

 This can be an object or function (reactive and dynamic) property.
-In this section, there is a possibility to define captions for non-entity attributes or override for entity ones.
-These captions can be used in `UFormRow` for automatically getting of control label by an `attribute-name` of for displaying in error modal when validation is failed.
+It is possible to define captions for non-entity attributes as well as override entity ones.

+As a bonus, these captions are used by `UFormRow` to display control label, the `attribute-name` property allows to get the label, so there is no need to define the same label in two places.

 Example:
 ```js
 module.exports.mount = cfg => {